Renting a property can be a big commitment for tenants.

 Your tenancy agreement is your legally-binding contract with your landlord.
 Once you sign it you are responsible for rent over the full time period of the agreement – usually 6 or 12 months.

-You can contact the Citizens Advice consumer service if you have concerns about your tenancy agreement.
+Contact the Citizens Advice consumer service if you have concerns about your tenancy agreement.

 Monday to Friday 9am to 5pm